-Here are our 10 favourites:
+Here are a few of our favourites.

 38.7km from Surfers Paradise

-45-57 Doncaster Dr, Beechmont
+Where: 45-57 Doncaster Dr, Beechmont

 44km from Surfers Paradise

 Cedar Creek Falls are one of the better known waterfalls on Mt Tamborine and a popular destination for locals and tourists alike (be warned – it can get quite busy).
 Your best bet is to explore the area via the Cedar Creek Circuit (3.2km), which will take you along all the cascades and rock pools.
 To get there, take Tamborine Mountain Rd until you get to Cedar Creek Falls Rd just past the information map stopping bay on the left.
 From there, it’s only a short drive down a narrow road and across a small creek before coming to the Cedar Creek Falls section and the car park at its entrance.